I just spent an AMAZING five days in Iceland.

 I wasn’t very impressed with Iceland’s fruit selection though.
 It was mostly just apples, bananas, melons, and blood oranges.
 But that’s understandable given their climate, isolation, and low population.

 The avocados were MASSIVE.
 I didn’t try one because it was like $9 USD for one avocado and I’m cheap, but it probably would have lasted me for 3 days!

 As a vegetarian, I was concerned that there wouldn’t be any meal options for me out in the more rural areas of Iceland, but I was wrong!

 Most of the gas stations and convenience stores had at least one vegetarian sandwich available, plus plenty of healthy snacks to load up on like nuts, dried fruit, yogurt, or protein bars.

 And the restaurants out in the countryside (which were all attached to guest houses) had vegetarian options as well.
 I had a delicious zucchini pasta with olive oil and basil at the Skógafoss Waterfall restaurant for dinner one night, and a vegetable curry soup at the Gerði Guesthouse in Sudursveit (about 7km east of Jökulsárlón Glacier Lagoon) the other night.

-The airbnb I was staying at in Reykjavík had a nice kitchen, so I cooked the rest of my meals.
-I checked out a lot of menus while wandering around town though, and basically the pubs didn’t have any vegetarian or healthy food options, but there were plenty of cafes and restaurants nearby that did.
+The Airbnb I was staying at in Reykjavík had a nice kitchen, so I cooked the rest of my meals.
+I checked out a lot of menus while wandering around town though, and the pubs didn’t have any vegetarian or healthy food options, but there were plenty of cafes and restaurants nearby that did.